History of Liberia: Americo-Liberian and indigenous segregation (1847–1940)

 The social order in Liberia was dominated by Americo-Liberians.
-Although descended primarily from peoples of African origin, often with some white ancestry as slave owners commonly raped their female slaves (see Children of the plantation), the ancestors of most Americo-Liberians had been born in the United States for generations before emigrating to Africa.
+Although descended primarily from peoples of African origin, often with some white ancestry as slave owners commonly impregnated their female slaves (see Children of the plantation), the ancestors of most Americo-Liberians had been born in the United States for generations before emigrating to Africa.
 As a result, they held American cultural, religious, and social values.
-Like many Americans of the period, the Americo-Liberians held a firm belief in the religious superiority of Christianity, and indigenous animism and culture became systematically oppressed.
+Like most Americans of the period, the Americo-Liberians held a firm belief in the religious superiority of Christianity, and indigenous animism and culture became systematically oppressed.

 The Americo-Liberians created communities and a society that reflected closely the American society they had known.
 They spoke English, and built churches and houses in styles resembling those found in the Southern United States.
 The Americo-Liberians controlled the native peoples' access to the ocean, modern technology and skills, literacy, higher levels of education, and valuable relationships with many of the United States' institutions—including the American government.

 Reflecting the system of segregation in the United States, the Americo-Liberians created a cultural and racial caste system, with themselves at the top and indigenous Liberians at the bottom.
 They believed in a form of "racial equality," which meant that all residents of Liberia had the potential to become "civilized" through western-style education and conversion to Christianity.

 Social change (1940–1980)

 During World War II, thousands of indigenous Liberians migrated from the nation's rural interior to the coastal regions in search of jobs.
 The Liberian Government had long opposed this kind of migration, but was no longer able to restrain it.
 In the decades after 1945, the Liberian government received hundreds of millions of dollars of unrestricted foreign investment, which destabilized the Liberian economy.
 Government revenue rose enormously, but was being grossly embezzled by government officials.
 Growing economic disparities caused increased hostility between indigenous groups and Americo-Liberians.

-The social tensions led President Tubman to enfranchise the indigenous Liberians either in 1951 or 1963 (accounts differ).
-Tubman and his Whig Party continued to repress political opposition and rig elections.
+The social tensions led President William Tubman to enfranchise the indigenous Liberians in 1951.
+Tubman and his True Whig Party continued to repress political opposition and rig elections.